SoPat712/TrackCovid19/README.md

 # TrackCovid19
-An app that helps you to track the progress of COVID-19.
+An app that helps you to track the progress of COVID-19 around the world.

 Please feel free to modify this app to fit your own purposes and if needed submit an issue which will be fixed ASAP.